-Last Updated on August 11, 2022 by Turner Thornton
+Last Updated on January 11, 2023 by Benson Varghese

 If you are considering divorce, or have already started the process, you probably have a ton of questions.
 How long will the process take?
 How is child custody determined?
 How will our property be divided?
 In this blog post, we answer the most common questions about Texas divorce and family law matters.
 We hope this comprehensive guide – Top 100 FAQs about Texas Divorce – will provide clarity during what is probably a confusing and emotional time.

 1. How do I file for divorce in Texas?

 The first step is to file a petition for divorce with the district clerk in the county where you or your spouse have lived for more than 90 days.
 Once the petition is filed, your spouse will be served with divorce papers and will have 20 days to respond.
 A family law attorney can file the petition and start the process on your behalf.

 A divorce petition is the document that gets the divorce process rolling.
 The original petition for divorce contains basic information, such as the names and addresses of the parties, the date of marriage, and the grounds for divorce.
 Once it is filed with the court, it will be served on the other spouse.
 When people say they have “filed for divorce,” they are referring to the divorce petition.